georgiarichards/georgiarichards.github.io/README.md

 The data is taken from: https://www.judiciary.uk/subject/prevention-of-future-deaths/

-To capture the data, we run a web scraper which is available in the `notebooks` folder.
+To capture the data, we run a web scraper which is available in the `data` folder.

 The names of the deceased have been processed by Georgia Richards due to the sensitive nature of the data.